 With 500 memories per VFO you'd think you'd be all set to store anything you need, but there's two serious flaws with the system.
 First, it's impossible to transfer or copy a frequency from one side to the other and, second, there's no bank system that you can use.
 That, combined with the inability to easily program priority frequencies (or overwrite them with new) means programming software and a laptop are pretty much mandatory to get the most out of the system.

 It's not all bad news though.
 The rig does perform quite well, and since it's mostly a software based system Yaesu can (and has) come out with updates for the firmware to add new features or change things on menus.
 Alas, they will not release anything that will let owners do such changes on their own, so you can't redefine to soft menus and controls the way you might want them, but it does give hope that as they get feedback from owners things will improve.

 Lastly, the inclusion of 1 watt transmit on 220 strikes me as almost an afterthought on this rig.
 By the time that 1 watt signal gets to your antenna (which will need to be a tri-bander) you've already lost a good part of that watt due to feedline losses.
 Why they didn't make it at least 5 watts, and preferably 10 or more, I'll never understand.

 The choice I had when buying this rig was between it and the Icom IC-2820.
 If I had the choice to make over again I'd go with the Icom.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Yaesu FTM-350.
+We collect prices paid by real hams over the years to help you estimate the value of new a used Yaesu FTM-350.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Yaesu FTM-350 might be around:
+Based on historic data, today's second-hand price of the Yaesu FTM-350 is around: